Sammy-spk/skills/README.md

 - Verbatim commercial terms in finance and procurement
 - Patterns-not-judgments in HR and recruiting
-- Stage discipline + contrarian signals in sales
+- Stage discipline and contrarian signals in sales
 - Faithful decision reconstruction in projects
-- And so on across all 13
+- Measured language for board, fundraising, and compensation contexts in executive

 ### Plugins